breakthatbass/cdox/README.md

 ```

 ## about
-`cdox` reads in a source code file creates documentation based on the comments. it's like doxygen but simpler and just creates a markdown file which looks good on github.
+`cdox` reads in a source code file creates documentation based on the comments. it's sort of like doxygen but simpler and just creates a markdown file which looks good on github.

 **cdox keywords:**
 - `@name:` name of documentation